Ugandan Food: Main Local Dishes and Cuisines of Uganda

-Also known to others as Oluwombo or luwombo is mostly dominant in the central part of the country.
-It is both a royal dish and commonly cooked dish that is of great significance that this traditional dish of Uganda is used during marriage give always as the special dish for the son in law.
-So, when luwombo is offered to you, it’s not like any other ordinary meal because it has a huge reputation in its nature.
+Also known to others as Oluwombo or Luwombo is mostly dominant in the central part of the country.
+It is both a royal dish and a commonly cooked dish that is of great significance that this traditional dish of Uganda is used during marriage give always as the special dish for the son-in-law.
+So, when Luwombo is offered to you, it’s not like any other ordinary meal because it has a huge reputation in its nature.

 The dish is the most common of the Ugandan dishes and consists of beef or chicken with vegetables like potatoes and carrots, wrapped in banana leaves and steamed to perfection with just the right amount of salt, oil and spices.
 It is considered a special dish for many reasons including the way it is presented; wrapped in leaves like a gift.
 In some variations, smoked fish is added to the beef/chicken.

-It is said to have been created in 1887 by the personal chef of Kabaka Mwanga, one of the Buganda kingdom earlier ruler king.
+It is said to have been created in 1887 by the personal chef of Kabaka Mwanga, one of the Buganda kingdom’s earlier rulers king.

-In Swahili the word is “choma” literally meaning roasted, roasted delicacy can be found everywhere in Uganda and it is the quickest of Ugandan dishes to find along major highways in Uganda.
-It us in abundance.
-It could be choma for chicken, gizzards, pork chunks, goat’s meat, beef everything in between.
+In Swahili the word is “Choma” literally meaning roasted, roasted delicacy can be found everywhere in Uganda and it is the quickest of Ugandan dishes to find along major highways in Uganda.
+It is in abundance.
+It could be Choma for chicken, gizzards, pork chunks, goat’s meat, beef everything in between.
 Muchomo is in different places during games, events, journeys, and so many several occasions including conferences.
-At any place talk of rugby pitches, roadside and even in fancy restaurants.
-The choma is always served in company of Gonja which is roasted sweet plantains which on its own is enjoyed as a snack.
-This one is more of the events snack, cheer up Spicer of events and the closest one during highways drive to the parks.
+At any place talk of rugby pitches, roadside, and even in fancy restaurants.
+The Choma is always served in the company of Gonja which is roasted sweet plantains that on their own is enjoyed as a snack.
+This one is more of the events snack, cheer-up Spicer of events, and the closest one during highways drive to the parks.
 Every tribe in Uganda can offer this.
 You’ll find these meat portions barbecued on a stick and served at roadside stalls, markets, and restaurants.

-Also known as Ugali in other parts of East Africa, this one of the unique prepared Ugandan dishes that is worthy trying.
+Also known as Ugali in other parts of East Africa, this is one of the unique prepared Ugandan dishes that are worth trying.
 It is simply fine, white corn flour that is thoroughly mixed with boiling water until it stiffens into a smooth, doughy consistency.
 It can be eaten alone or accompanied with chicken, stew, beans, and greens.
 It’s also the ‘comfort’ food of all East African countries – wholesome, quite bland in taste but keeps you going for a long time

 In Mexico, they have corn tortillas.
 In the U.S., they have biscuits or cornbread, and in France, they often have croissants.
 Every culture around the world has its one bread staple that they eat with everything.
 In Uganda, that bread staple is chapati.

 This one here went national and later on worldwide.
-Sold cheaply, acquired easily and openly available all over Uganda’s streets on road side stalls.
-Rolex is the easiest and quickest prepared of the Ugandan dishes.
-It consists of chapattis, eggs cooked into an omelette along with tomato, onion and cabbage and all these are topped on and rolled inside a chapatti.
-Some vendors may even add in minced meat to the rolex.
+Sold cheaply, acquired easily and openly available all over Uganda’s streets on roadside stalls.
+Rolex is the easiest and quickest preparation of Ugandan dishes.
+It consists of chapattis, eggs cooked into an omelette along with tomato, onion, and cabbage and all these are topped on and rolled inside a chapatti.
+Some vendors may even add minced meat to the Rolex.
 It is usually served with rice after tasting it, your feeling won’t be the same as you will be full for a good while.